tony-aw/tinycodet/README.md

   belong to the category “safer functionality”.
 The atomic conversion functions now remove the class attribute, just to be safe, but still preserve all other attributes.
+- 25 August 2023: Added safety against recycling in the decimal (in)equality testing operators.
+Moved the the regular tests library.
+  This does create a note on `R CMD CHECK`, but it is neater this way.

 FUTURE PLANS: